Best Thailand Prepaid Sim Card for Tourists

 What is the Price of a Tourist Sim Card?

 The prepaid sim card price depends on three factors; how many days you want to use the sim card, how much data you want to use, and how much call credit you want.

-While the data is unlimited, the first 3 GB is served at maximum speed, and further download speeds are throttled to 384 kB/s.
-That’s still perfectly fine web browsing, uploading photos to Insta, and using maps.
+While the data is unlimited, the first 3 GB is at maximum speed, and further downloads are at 384 kB/s.
+That’s still fine for web browsing, uploading photos to Insta, and using Google Maps.

 In comparison, AIS offers an 8 day Traveller Sim for 299 THB with similar conditions.
-However, I am not so sure that this card can be renewed so cheap like DTAC offers.
+However, I am not so sure that this card can be renewed as cheaply as DTAC.